syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericEntry/Getting-Started.md

 # Getting Started with .NET MAUI Numeric Entry

-This section guides you through setting up and configuring a [Numeric Entyr]() in your .NET MAUI application.
+This section guides you through setting up and configuring a [Numeric Entry]() in your .NET MAUI application.
 Follow the steps below to add a basic Numeric Entry Down to your project.

 ## Prerequisites